tilenkranjc/quiz-app-json/README.md

 ## Credits

 QuizApp is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+This customization of QuizApp is built and maintained by [Tilen Kranjc](https://www.tilenkranjc.com).

 ## License

-Code released under the [MIT license](https://github.com/SafdarJamal/quiz-app/blob/master/LICENSE).
+Code released under the [MIT license](https://github.com/tilenkranjc/quiz-app-json/blob/master/LICENSE).